solasamuel/SudokuSolver/README.md

 # SudokuSolver
-AI program to finish a game of sudoku
+The project is a python script that finishes a game of sudoku using a naive backtracking algorithm.